 final helium flash object

-An evolved star that, in descending the white dwarf cooling track, undergoes a final thermal pulse when its helium shell ignites causing it to expand rapidly to high luminosity and become a born-again planetary nebula.
+A final helium flash object is an evolved star that, in descending the white dwarf cooling track, undergoes a final thermal pulse when its helium shell ignites causing it to expand rapidly to high luminosity and become a born-again planetary nebula.
 This phase of stellar evolution is extremely short, lasting only a few decades to a few centuries and would rarely be observed.
 A handful of final helium flash object candidates have been identified, including Sakurai's Object, FG Sagittae, and V605 Aquilae.

 Related categories• TYPES OF STARS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact